-How was 2019 a big year for you?
+How was this past year a big year for you?
 Maybe you experienced your first hot flash while you continued to kick butt and take names.
 Perhaps you've achieved some real wins in your career or on the family-front while experiencing less sleep, or a few other common perimenopause or menopause symptoms.
 It is a big deal.
 Women are no longer just surviving in midlife—we’re thriving.

 Menopause marks the start of a new and exciting chapter in life, giving you an extra reason to celebrate.
 New year, new you… in a new way.